-It’s been just over six months since the now infamous Equifax data breach of 2017.
+It’s been just over a year since the now infamous Equifax data breach of 2017.
 To refresh your memory, this massive data breach potentially exposed the personal information of some 145.5 million U.S. consumers.
 The exposed data included names, addresses, Social Security numbers, and dates of birth.

 Of course, the Equifax data breach is not the only reason you need to be concerned about the security of your personal information.
 While Equifax’s massive hack was understandably upsetting to consumers, it’s certainly not the only data breach that may have put your personal information at risk.
 The disturbing truth is that nearly 1,600 data breaches were announced publicly in 2017 alone, according to the Identity Theft Resource Center.